Tammy Stoner

 Tammy Lynne Stoner is an American writer and artist.
-She is the Publisher of the now-defunct Gertrude, a 25-year-old literary journal, and the author of Sugar Land.
-She lives in the suburbs.
+She was the Publisher of Gertrude, a 25-year-old, queer literary journal, and the author of Sugar Land.

 Personal life

 Stoner was born in Midland, Texas, before her family settled in Mechanicsburg, Pennsylvania.
 After attending twelve years of Catholic school, she left for college.

-Stoner put herself through Temple University by working as an artists’ model, a paid medical experimentee, a waitress at a Greek diner, a house cleaner, a biscuit maker, and a book store manager.

 In 1995, Stoner moved to South Korea.
 She taught English in Busan for a year before resettling in the Tenderloin in San Francisco in 1996.
-The following year she moved to Los Angeles where she lived for ten years, working as a print production manager at Liberation Publications, parent company of The Advocate, Out, HIV+, and Alyson Books until she left to have a baby with her then girlfriend.
+The following year she moved to Los Angeles where she lived for ten years, working at The Advocate, Out, HIV+, and Alyson Books.

 In 2007, Stoner earned her M.F.A from Antioch University.
-She moved to Portland where she struggled with both typos and finding employment for decades.
-As of 2025 she was living in Lake Oswego, Oregon, with some kids, cats and a healthy dose of tempeh funk.
+She moved to Portland in 2008 and, after a few years in Switzerland, now lives with her children in Lake Oswego, Oregon.